 3- Improved Mental Health

 Exercise produces endorphins in your brain that can help you combat anxiety and depression.
 Following bariatric surgery, you may find yourself coping with new emotions that are unfamiliar to you.
 You may receive extra attention from others, which can be overwhelming.
-Some may look down on you for taking the “easy way out” even though bariatric surgery is anything but.
-Finding a support group can help to alleviate these feelings, but exercise can also give you a major mental health boost.
+Some may look down on you for taking the “easy way out,” even though bariatric surgery is anything but.
+Finding a support group can help alleviate these feelings, but exercise can also boost your mental health.

 Exercising after weight loss surgery can help with the triple threat of mental illness: Anxiety, stress, and depression.
 Exercise is beneficial because it increases blood flow to the brain.
 The longer you move your body, the more you break your mind’s downward spiral into anxiety and depression.
-Working out can also improve your mood and boost your IQ, as well as prevent age-related decline.
+Working out can also improve your mood, boost your IQ, and prevent age-related decline.

 What Exercises Are Best After Weight Loss Surgery?